Learn more about Hakalau Forest

 Members at Large

 George (Robby) Robertson is the West Hawaii Field Rep for Senator Brian Schatz and former administrative assistant to Gov. John Waihee.
-Education: Punahou School and UC Berkeley.
+He was educated at the Punahou School and UC Berkeley.
 After studying Mike Scott’s research on Mauna Kea, his Punahou classmate, Kimo Tabor, who worked for the Nature Conservancy, and Robby teamed up to settle on his family’s Maulua Nui forest land as a refuge for native birds.
 Later, lands mauka of Hakalau were added.

 Dr. Robert Shallenberger is a conservation biologist whose 50+ year career includes assignments as the Chief of Refuges for the Fish and Wildlife Service and Hawaii Island Conservation Director for The Nature Conservancy.
 Rob was the first Midway Refuge Manager.
 He has been a member of the Legacy Land Commission, the West Hawaii Fishery Council and the Hawaii Wildlife Center.
 Rob is a widely published aerial and wildlife photographer.